irfanullahjan/cm3035-advanced-web-development/final/README.md

 1. The app still doesn't support a number of features that a basic social network is expected to provided.
 For example, ability to edit profile once signed up, edit posts, add images and other media to posts, retaining a history of messages in the database, ability to restrict the privacy of past posts, peer to peer messaging, etc.

 1. While we have restricted the users to only see their own posts or their friends however the frontend still makes unnecessary calls to `/user/{id}/posts` endpoint even if the profile being viewed is not a friend of the user.
 This could be prevented by adding another check in the `useEffect()` hook.

+1. In some cases, I read data from user object that is available as part of `SessionContext`.
+These include e.g. the friend requests sent and received.
+Such data should better be fetched from a separate endpoint because as the models get complex it will be a big database query for all the data to be fetched.
+Therefore the session should only be updated when need.
+Currently, the whole user objct is fetched even if we just need to update the list of friends.

+1. There are quite many TypeScript errors and warnings that need to be fixed by declaring the correct types.
+Also we have some console errors and warnings in the browser, which don't affect the functionality but should nevertheless be fixed because if we let the such errors and warnings build up, it will be difficult down the road to trace problems to their root causes and important errors may get difficult to find in a flood or errors in the console.

+1. The UI and user experince may be improved by displaying useful cues to the user about the application state.
+Since the app has so far only been tested locally, there didn't arise a huge need for things such as spinners because the server requests end up fulfilled instantly, however when deployed on a real server and accessed remotely, we need to display loading state e.g. when a friend request is being made to let the user know that their input is being processed, otherwise the user will continue clicking the button again and again.
+Similarly the form submit buttons should be disabled when a submission is in progress and so on.

 ## Conclusion and self evaluation